But you have come to Mount Zion and to the city

 The dimensions of New Jerusalem are not to be glossed over: fifteen hundred miles long, wide and high.

 How high is 1,500 miles?
-For comparison's sake, according to Space Today Online, "U.S. space shuttles . . . . usually fly at altitudes around 200 miles above Earth;" (6)
+According to Space Today Online, "U.S. space shuttles . . . . usually fly at altitudes around 200 miles above

 The holy city is said to have walls, gates and streets.

-sapphire; the third, chalcedony; the fourth, emerald; 20. the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth,
+jasper; the second, sapphire; the third, chalcedony; the fourth, emerald; 20. the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth,

-topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.
-21. And the twelve gates were twelve pearls; each one of the gates was a
+beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.
+21. And the twelve gates were twelve pearls; each one of the

-twelve angels; and names were written on them, which are the names of the twelve tribes of the sons of Israel.
-13. There were three gates on the east and
+at the gates twelve angels; and names were written on them, which are the names of the twelve tribes of the sons of Israel.
+13. There were three gates on

-three gates on the north and three gates on the south and three gates on the west.
-14. And the wall of the city had twelve foundation stones, and on them
+the east and three gates on the north and three gates on the south and three gates on the west.
+14. And the wall of the city had twelve foundation stones,

 ~ Revelation 21:12-14 ~

-will never be closed; 26. and they will bring the glory and the honor of the nations into it; 27. and nothing unclean, and no one who practices abomination
+there) its gates will never be closed; 26. and they will bring the glory and the honor of the nations into it; 27. and nothing unclean, and no one who

 ~ Revelation 21:22-27 ~